CyberFlameGO/svnpython/Doc/library/math.rst

    :exc:`OverflowError` isn't defined, and in cases where ``math.log(0)`` raises :exc:`OverflowError`, ``math.log(0L)`` may raise :exc:`ValueError` instead.

-   All functions return a quiet *NaN* if at least one of the args is *NaN*.
-   Signaling *NaN*\s raise an exception.
-The exception type still depends on the platform and libm implementation.
-It's usually :exc:`ValueError` for *EDOM* and :exc:`OverflowError` for errno *ERANGE*.

-   .. versionchanged:: 2.6
-      In earlier versions of Python the outcome of an operation with NaN as input depended on platform and libm implementation.

 .. seealso::

    Module :mod:`cmath`
       Complex number versions of many of these functions.